Gliptal/Theme-HueAccent/README.md

 Check the Bug and Requests section of this README if you'd like more colors added, or feel free to edit my theme and add them yourself (check the Editing section).

+This theme is sure to work on Sublime Text 3, but may not work on Sublime Text 2.
+If you are a ST2 user and find the theme is not working, do speak up.

 Installing
 ======